Quick Answer

 Enter your specific numbers and see exactly how renting compares to buying in your situation, including breakeven analysis and wealth comparison.

-- Federal Reserve Economic Data (FRED) - Housing price indices
+- Federal Reserve Economic Data (FRED) - Housing Price Indices (opens in new tab)

-- CFPB - Owning a Home
+- Consumer Financial Protection Bureau (CFPB) - Owning a Home (opens in new tab)